 Of all universities in Hong Kong, CUHK is the only one that offers a college experience.
 Each undergraduate is assigned to one of the constituent Colleges, Chung Chi, New Asia, United, Shaw, Morningside, S.H.
 Ho, CW Chu, Wu Yee Sun and Lee Woo Sing.
 The Colleges complement the formal curricula to deliver whole-person education and pastoral care.
 The college system encourages intimate interaction among teachers, students and alumni.

-Applicants who have been admitted to a full-time undergraduate programme will be asked to indicate their preferences for college affiliation.
+Applicants who have been admitted to a full-time undergraduate programme will be asked to indicate their preferences for college affiliation from April.

 While students will be assigned college affiliation based on their preferences as far as possible, they may not be assigned to their most preferred College owing to limitation of places available.

 Non-local students are given the option to live on or off campus.
 They will be guaranteed three years of hostel place during their undergraduate studies at CUHK if they wish to stay on campus.
 However, non-local students are encouraged to take up off-campus accommodation for one academic year during their studies to enrich their exposures and broaden their perspectives.

 Morningside College, S.H.
 Ho College and CW Chu College adopt a fully residential and communal dining system.
 Students admitted to one of these three colleges are required to live in hostel during their undergraduate studies.
 The other six colleges - Chung Chi College, New Asia College, United College, Shaw College, Wu Yee Sun College and Lee Woo Sing College - guarantee three years of hostel place.
 For the non-guaranteed period, non-local students have to submit hostel applications to their respective colleges and their applications would be reviewed according to the individual hostel selection criteria.